ecsec/open-ecard/INSTALL.md

     $ mvn clean javadoc:javadoc javadoc:jar source:jar install

 By default, only a modular runtime image is created.
-However, if the early-access build of JDK-14 with the new jpackage tool is added to the toolchains, a native application package can be created by using the property `desktop-package`:
+However, if JDK-17 with the jpackage tool is added to the toolchains, a native application package can be created by using the property `desktop-package`:

     $ mvn clean install -Ddesktop-package

 Usually, the predefined package formats are used: dmg for Mac OS, deb for Linux and msi and exe for Windows.
-An additional property `jlink-jpackager.package-type` can replace the predefined format of the native application package (only for Mac and Linux).
+An additional property `package.type` can replace the predefined format of the native application package (only for Mac and Linux).
 The possible formats are:

+Thereby, the following types are available:

- - dmg
+ - DMG
- - pkg
+ - PKG
- - deb
+ - DEB
- - rpm
+ - RPM

 A native package with the `pkg` format can be created by using the following command:

-    $ mvn clean install -Ddesktop-package -Djlink-jpackager.package-type=pkg
+    $ mvn clean install -Ddesktop-package -Dpackage.type=PKG

 The developer has to make sure that all necessary packaging tools are installed.
 In case of Windows, msi and exe packages are built.
 For this purpose, two additional tools are required: